leon-ai/blog.getleon.ai/content/blog/what-happened-on-may-2021-for-leon/index.md

 - [Excalidraw](https://excalidraw.com/): to create schema with a drawing look.
 Such as the one I made to explain my process before creating a web page.
 - [Figma](https://figma.com/): to design user interfaces, wireframes or prototypes.
 Until now I was using [Sketch](https://sketch.com/), but I feel Figma makes it easier to share with the outside world.
 - [SVGOMG](https://jakearchibald.github.io/svgomg/): to optimize or clean up SVGs.
 Especially useful before animating SVGs.
 - Regarding animations, I mostly make use of CSS animations but I might also use [Rive](https://rive.app/), [LottieFiles](https://lottiefiles.com/) or a similar tool.
-If you have a go-to to animate SVGs, please drop an email at <louis.grenard@gmail.com> 😉
+If you have a go-to to animate SVGs, please drop an email at <louis@getleon.ai> 😉

 ## The Progress on the CLI